Question

 If you have questions on how Zendesk defines channels, see About Zendesk channels.
 For more information about reporting on these channels, see Understanding ticket channels in Explore.

-This article covers areas of the ticketing interface to review if a ticket was created through any of the below channels.
+This article covers areas of the ticket interface to review if an end user created a ticket through any of these channels.

 Email

 Note: Via Web refers to tickets created from an email response by an end user to a message sent by an agent from Zendesk.
-Via email will not appear on those specific tickets.
+Via email doesn't appear on those specific tickets.

 The ticket subject displays the text Via email underneath the subject of the email.